Ragi mudde

-Ragi mudde, ragi sangati or kali, colloquially simply referred to as either mudde or hittu which means 'lump' or 'dough', is a finger millet swallow dish of India in the state of Karnataka and Andhra Pradesh (Rayalaseema region).
-In Tamil Nadu, especially in western Tamil Nadu, it is also called ragi kali.
-Ragi mudde is the main food in Mysuru, Mandya, Ramanagara, Chamarajanagar, Hassan, Tumakuru, Bengaluru Rural districts in Karnataka and Rayalaseema Region in Andhra Pradesh.
+Ragi mudde, ragi sangati or ragi kali (ಮುದ್ದೆ, ராகி கழி), colloquially simply referred to as either mudde or hittu which means 'lump' or 'dough', is a finger millet swallow dish from South India.
+In Rayalaseema Region in Andhra Pradesh it is called Ragi Sangati.
+In Tamil Nadu, it is called ragi kali.
+Ragi mudde is a staple food in the districts of Mysuru, Mandya, Ramanagara, Chamarajanagar, Hassan, Tumakuru, Bengaluru Rural in Karnataka.
 A similar variation known as dhindo is also eaten in Northeast India, Nepal and Bhutan.
 In Uttarakhand and Himachal Pradesh in northern India, a similar variation is known as baadi and baari respectively.